Priv.-Doz. Dr. rer. nat Stefan Bosse (Vertretungsprofessor)

 Stefan Bosse studied physics at the University of Bremen.
 He received a Doctoral Degree (Dr. rer. nat.) in physics in the year 2002 at the University of Bremen, and the post-doctoral degree (Habilitation) and the Venia Legendi in Computer Science in the year 2016 at the University of Bremen.

-Since 2018 he is a visiting professor at the University of Koblenz, Faculty of Computer Science.
+Since 2018 he is an interim professor at the University of Koblenz-Landau, Faculty of Computer Science.

 In the year 2004 he joined the Department of Mathematics & Computer Science and the working group robotics.
 He works as a senior researcher and lecturer.
 Since 2002 his scientific work focuses on parallel and distributed systems, data processing in large-scale sensor networks with multi-agent systems, material-integrated sensing systems, digital circuit design, compiler construction, and general artificial intelligence.